-Alliance Abroad Group can verify your J-1 status and can advise you on a course of action, but there are limits to the help we can offer.
+Alliance Abroad Group can verify your program status and can advise you on a course of action, but there are limits to the help we can offer.
 Program participants have the same rights as a U.S. citizen if accused of a crime.
-Being arrested can be cause for immediate termination from the J-1 visa program.
+Being arrested can be cause for immediate termination from the Cultural Exchange Program.